The 10th ECF Tech Award-Scientific and Technological Progress Award - Silver Award

 Main Innovations:

-- The project systematically revealed the mechanisms and distribution patterns of multiple types of natural gas hydrate enrichment and accumulation in China’s sea areas and innovatively proposed a new concept of “co-exploration and co-production” of oil, gas, and hydrates for investigation and development.
+Firstly, the project systematically revealed the enrichment, accumulation mechanisms, and distribution patterns of various types of natural gas hydrates in China's maritime areas, and innovatively proposed a new exploration and development approach of "coordinated exploration and joint production of multiple gas resources" for conventional oil and gas and natural gas hydrates.

-- It established a comprehensive prospecting indicator technology system and a hierarchical, regionalized resource evaluation methodology for marine natural gas hydrate exploration, and for the first time, defined three representative “golden spike” resource evaluation blocks.
+Secondly, it established a comprehensive prospecting indicator technology system for natural gas hydrate surveys in maritime areas and a technical methodology for graded and zonal resource assessment, creating for the first time three representative "golden spike" blocks for resource evaluation.

-- It conducted the first national assessment of natural gas hydrate resources in China’s sea areas, predicted resource distribution, and drafted and issued the first industry standard in the natural gas hydrate field, marking a breakthrough in standardization.
+Thirdly, it conducted the first-ever assessment of natural gas hydrate resources across China's maritime areas, predicted resource distribution, drafted and released the first industry standard in the field of natural gas hydrates, achieving a breakthrough in standardization from ground zero.

 Main Uses and Technical Principles: